Gijsreyn/Gijsreyn/README.md

 ### Hi, I'm Gijs Reijn 👋

-I'm currently working as a DevOps / Cloud Engineer always trying to learn new stuff in the IT landscape and share it with others
+I'm currently working as a DevOps / Cloud Engineer, or whatever the modern title may be these days.
+Always trying to learn new technologies and tools in the broad IT landscape and share it with others.

 ---